mit-enclaves/argos-monitor/C/microbenchmarks/README.md

 The `Makefile` generates a binary called `trans_dom`.
 It packages it with `mock_app` using tychools and manifests in `manifests/{enclaves,carve,sandboxes}/transition,json` and puts the binary in the correspond `bin` sub folder.

+## Attestation

+This benchmark reuses the same domains as the create/delete one.
+We load the selected domains and take our measurements.